natansr/Sci-SynerJy/README.md

 Parallel version of the SCI-synergy project available at: https://gitlab.com/InfoKnow/SocialNetwork/aureliocosta-sci-synergy

-1.0 - This version has been completely remodeled in Java with new features (ADAM Genesis):
+1.0 - This version has been completely remodeled in Java with new features:

 - New graph views
 - Disambiguation of authors' names

-1.1 - DesambAgent
+1.1 - DesambAgent - ADAM(Agent Disambiguation Author naMe) Genesis

 Name disambiguation module using a multi-agent approach with JADE.
 Made as a final project of the discipline "Multiagent Systems" offered by CIC / University of Brasília.